How MDM software can help in SOC-2 compliance

 Security

-MDM software offers several features to protect organizational data and resources from security breaches and unauthorized access.
+MDM policy plays a pivotal role in protecting organizational data and resources from security breaches and unauthorized access.

 • Data encryption: MDM software can provide advanced security features such as device encryption using AES-256 or similar encryption algorithms, which can encrypt data at rest and in transit.

-• Password management: MDM software can also enforce robust password policies to ensure that devices are protected with strong, complex, and unique passwords.
+• Password management: MDM software can also enforce robust password policies to protect devices with strong, complex, and unique passwords.
 Moreover, the policy should specify the time period after which the password should be changed.
 Apart from this, the MDM solution can also enforce multi-factor authentication to further secure device access.

-• BYOD management: To manage the personal devices of employees, MDM software creates a separate work profile containing approved apps and configurations for performing job responsibilities.
+• BYOD management: To manage the personal devices of employees, an IT admin can configure containerization capabilities in MDM policy which as a result creates a separate work profile containing approved apps and configurations for performing job responsibilities.
 All other functionalities of the mobile device are blocked in this mode and the user cannot transfer organizational data to personal space.

-• Network data security: For ensuring the security of data at transit, IT teams can configure VPN and Wi-Fi with advanced security parameters on mobile devices.
-In this way, employees cannot connect to unsecured networks which eventually prevents data exfiltration.
+• Network data security: To ensure data security at transit, IT teams can configure VPN and Wi-Fi with advanced security parameters in MDM policy so that mobile devices connect through these resources only.
+In this way, employees cannot connect to unsecured networks, eventually preventing data exfiltration.

 • Kiosk mode: This functionality offered by MDM software can lock down a device into one or a set of apps required to perform business operations.
-All other apps and features of a device can be blocked to avoid misuse of the device.
+All other apps and features of a device can be blocked via a customized MDM policy to avoid misuse of the device.

 • Device configurations: To avoid data leakage, MDM software can be configured to disable copy-paste, screenshot capture, clipboard, Bluetooth, removable media, and NFC functionalities.
 Moreover, unauthorized file-sharing apps cannot be installed to limit data sharing.

 • Incidence response and remediation: The MDM software provides functionality to secure organizational data even if the device is lost or compromised by locking it remotely.
 If the device is unretrievable, MDM software can remotely wipe the device.
-This can include selective wipe, where only the corporate data is deleted and personal data remains.
+This can include selective wipes, where only the corporate data is deleted, and personal data remains.

-• Approved apps: With the help of the MDM console, the admin can push approved apps only that are required for performing business operations.
+• Approved apps: With the help of the MDM console, the admin can push approved apps by including them in MDM policy so that apps required for performing business operations are accessible to employees.
 The employee is unable to install any other application for entertainment purposes.
 This functionality of MDM software also helps in strengthening the security of data by pushing software-based firewalls to prevent unauthorized access.

 Availability